About the Author

 Your business is up against a wide range of attackers whose backgrounds and motivations are as varied as the techniques they employ.
-The main groups targeting your business include:
+The four main groups targeting your business are:

 State-Sponsored Groups: Increasingly, Western security agencies are seeing state-sponsored cyberattacks targeting SMEs.
-Such attacks on SMEs are generally in pursuit of the wider strategic goals of the government sponsoring them, and are often designed to either destabilise a foreign entity or steal valuable information that can be exploited domestically.
-SMEs that work in highly competitive fields such as technology or in sectors of national importance such as energy and defence are particularly attractive targets for state-sponsored hackers.
-For example, an American IP Report published in 2013 estimated their annual losses to IP theft, primarily from China, exceeded U$300 billion with many attacks targeted against SMEs.
-In 2014 the US Justice Department indicted 5 officers from China’s People’s Liberation Army Unit 61398 for stealing intellectual property to help China’s state-owned and state supported enterprises, a charge denied by the Chinese government
+Such attacks on SMEs are generally in pursuit of the wider strategic goals of the government sponsoring them, and are often designed to steal valuable information that can be exploited domestically e.g. an American IP Report published in 2013 estimated their annual losses to IP theft, primarily from China, exceeded U$300 billion with many attacks targeted against SMEs.
+In 2014 the US Justice Department indicted 5 officers from China’s People’s Liberation Army Unit 61398 for stealing intellectual property to help China’s state-owned and state supported enterprises, a charge denied by the Chinese government.

 Disgruntled employees: with many companies looking outwards, often the most immediate threat can lie within the company.
 Disgruntled employees with even the most basic understanding of IT systems can wreak havoc if given the opportunity, with many former employees still able to access company applications and databases by retaining passwords, accounts, and devices.
 Motivations for these attacks can be varied, ranging from a desire for revenging perceived grievances through to wanting to share valuable intelligence with a prospective employer.

 Cybercriminals have a wealth of ways to try and attack your business, with the three traditional types of attack being: